open-cluster-management-io/enhancements/enhancements/sig-policy/74-order-policy-execution/README.md

 can have to create duplicate policies and more time consuming if users have to manually manage policy processing order.
 If a user elects to group the templates in one policy, there is no guarantee the templates will be processed in order, which could leave the policy in a bad state if a required resource has not yet been processed.
+For example, when using a policy to install an operator, if some objects are created before others it can cause the operator to not be installed properly.
 Allowing users to specify policy dependencies will alleviate these issues.

 ### Goals